 You've just spent a bunch on the latest TV, home entertainment system or computer, but did you know a massive surge of electricity could kill your valuable equipment in a microsecond?
 Power surges, caused by disruptions like lightning or downed power lines, can strike at any time, and if your gadgets aren't protected they can be fried instantly.

-But what are the odds of a lightning strike?
+What are the odds of a lightning strike?

 They're more likely in country areas, but the thing is you don't even have to be struck by lightning to damage your electronic equipment.
 Even the normal ups and downs of electricity supply can damage your equipment over time.
-Less dramatic power fluctuations happen all the time without us knowing, and long-term exposure to brownouts, blackouts and just plain ‘dirty’ power can also damage your gear.
+Less dramatic power fluctuations happen all the time without us knowing, and long-term exposure to brownouts, blackouts and just plain 'dirty' power can also damage your gear.
 These smaller spikes, surges and voltage drops gradually weaken electronic components and eventually lead to equipment failure.

-It’s worth looking for good quality power surge protection, but it isn’t always easy to identify what’s right for you by what’s written on the box.
-Our past tests have found there is often little correlation between the joule/clamping voltage ratings on the packaging and the surge protector’s actual performance, so it pays to be sure.
-The good news is, we’ve also found you don’t need to spend very much money to get a good surge protector power board.
-A higher cost doesn’t necessarily mean stronger protection — it might just mean more outlets and other features.
+It's worth looking for good quality power surge protection, but it isn't always easy to identify what's right for you by what's written on the box.
+Our past tests have found there is often little correlation between the joule/clamping voltage ratings on the packaging and the surge protector's actual performance, so it pays to be sure.
+The good news is, we've also found you don't need to spend very much money to get a good surge protector power board.
+A higher cost doesn't necessarily mean stronger protection – it might just mean more outlets and other features.
 Look for a reputable brand.

 An alternative to a portable surge protector board is to have surge protection for the whole house built into your mains power board by an electrician.
 However, surge protector boards or UPS (uninterruptible power supply) units are cheaper and can be used by anyone.

 Surge protectors keep your equipment safe by making sure only a designated amount of power actually reaches your connected equipment.
 You can buy them as single-outlet units or multi-outlet power boards.